Rokiškis

+The city center (Rokiškis Old Town) formed in the late 18th century when Rokiškis was ruled by Tyzenhauz family.
+The Rokiškis Manor and the Church of St. Matthew are valuable examples of the 19th century architecture in Lithuania and a central pedestrian road through the Independence Square and Tyzenhauzų St. connect the Church with the Manor's Palace.
+The Laukupė River is flowing through the city.

 History

 The legend of the founding of Rokiškis tells about a hunter called Rokas who had been hunting for hares (Lit. "kiškis").
 However, cities ending in "-kiškis" are quite popular in the region.
-The city was first mentioned in 1499.
-At first, it was Prince Kroszinski's residence, later count Tyzenhaus build a neogothic church of St. Matthias and Rokiškis Manor, which is well preserved today and houses the Rokiškis Regional Museum.
+The Rokiškis Manor was first mentioned in 1499 when it was ruled by a Lithuanian noble Grigalius Astikas.
+At first, it was Prince Kroszyński's residence, later count Tyzenhaus build a neogothic Church of St. Matthew and Rokiškis Manor, which is well preserved today and houses the Rokiškis Regional Museum.
 The town was planned in a classicist manner.

-Rokiškis was part of the Grand Duchy of Lithuania and the Commonwealth of Poland-Lithuania (Rzeczpospolita) until 1795 when Lithuania was annexed by the Russian Empire.
-Rokiškis was included in the Vilna Governorate, until 1843 when the Novo-Alexandrovsk district (uyezd) was transferred to the newly established Kovno Governorate.
+Rokiškis was part of the Grand Duchy of Lithuania that was later also part of the Polish–Lithuanian Commonwealth until 1795 when it was partitioned out of existence and Rokiškis annexed by the Russian Empire.

+Rokiškis was included in the Vilna Governorate, until 1843 when the Zarasai County was transferred to the newly established Kovno Governorate.
+Since 1873 the Tyzenhaus family sponsored the Rokiškis Music School which operated until 1904 and focused on preparing church organists, however several prominent Lithuanian interwar musicians were its alumni (e.g. Mikas Petrauskas, Juozas Gruodis, Juozas Tallat-Kelpša, etc.).

-The city started to grow in 1873 when a branch of the Libau–Romny Railway was built which connected Dünaburg/Daugavpils to the east with the ice-free Baltic port of Libau/Liepāja.
+The city started to grow in 1873 when a branch of the Libava–Romny Railway was built which connected Dinaburg/Daugavpils to the east with the ice-free Baltic port of Libava/Liepāja.